• Home

 • TIP: If you plan to use the tablecloth again with the Easter eggs, consider using a laundry pen to make dots on the underside of the cloth where each egg gets attached.
 This way you won’t have to measure the placement again.

-Why do Plastic Easter Eggs Have Holes in Them?
+Why Do Plastic Easter Eggs Have Holes in Them?

 I didn’t start out to make this Easter egg trimmed tablecloth, but when I went to buy a few bags of the colorful plastic eggs to make something else, I was sad to see that every store I went to, the plastic eggs all had two holes in the top and bottom.